 4. Visit Santorini

 There are many incredible places that you can visit throughout Greece including some truly stunning islands.
-Santorini is definitely a standout.
+Santorini is definitely a standout and a visit to the black sands of Santorini is a must.
 The island has a unique shape due to volcanic activity and provides sweeping, breathtaking views of the sea that stretches out for miles.

 You can choose to stay in one of the towns such as Fira.
 These are perched perfectly on the coast so that you can, if you choose the right accommodation, wake up every day to some breathtakingly beautiful views and some of the best Greek food.